tarsana/filesystem/README.md

 ### Writer

-`Tarsana\IO\Resource\Writer` gives the possibility to write content to any resource.
+`Tarsana\Filesystem\Resource\Writer` gives the possibility to write content to any resource.

 ```php
 // Default constructor uses STDOUT by default